cannlytics/cannlytics/cannlytics/data/coas/readme.md

 | `get_pdf_creation_date(pdf)` | Get the creation date of a PDF in ISO format. |
 | `identify_lims(doc)` | Identify if a CoA was created by a common LIMS. |

 Once you have created a function or functions to parse CoAs for a new lab or LIMS, then you can create a pull request to have your algorithm reviewed and included in the main Cannlytics repository upon approval.
-Then your algorithm can be used to parse CoAs for anyone in the world who needs your service.
+Once published, your algorithm and the knowledge that it generates can be used to help parse CoAs all around the world.
+As more and more CoAs are parsed, the knowledge base will grow and grow.
+Now you have rich CoA data, cleverly unlocked, continuously being polished, and ripe for your plundering.